Gianmarco Pozzecco: Coaching career

-After his retirement as a player, having spent a few years as a broadcaster for Sky Sport and Sportitalia, on 13 November 2012 he was hired as the head coach of Orlandina Basket, the team which he ended his playing career with.
+After his retirement as a player, having spent a few years as a broadcaster for Sky Sport and Sportitalia, on 13 November 2012, he was hired as the head coach of Orlandina Basket, the team with which he ended his playing career.
 In 2014, he went back to Varese as a head coach.
 On 3 July 2015 he parted ways with Varese.

-Day later, on 4 July 2015, he signed with the Croatian team Cedevita Zagreb to be the team's assistant coach.
+A day later, on 4 July 2015, he signed with the Croatian team Cedevita Zagreb to be the team's assistant coach.

-On 27 March 2018 he signed a two-year contract to become the head coach of his former club Fortitudo Bologna.
+On 27 March 2018, he signed a two-year contract to become the head coach of his former club Fortitudo Bologna.

-On 11 February 2019 Pozzecco signed with Dinamo Sassari of the Italian Lega Basket Serie A (LBA).
+On 11 February 2019, Pozzecco signed with Dinamo Sassari of the Italian Lega Basket Serie A (LBA).
 In his last season in Sassari, Pozzecco went through some difficulties with the management of the team that resulted in his suspension for 10 days right before the beginning of the playoffs.
-At the end of the season he prematurely parted ways with Sassari.
+At the end of the season, he prematurely parted ways with Sassari.

 On 30 June 2021, Pozzecco joined the Olimpia Milano staff as assistant coach of Ettore Messina.
 At the end of the season he parted ways with Milano.

-On 2 June 2022, he was named as the new head coach of the senior men's Italy national team as replace to Meo Sacchetti.
+On 2 June 2022, he was named as the new head coach of the senior men's Italy national team, replacing Meo Sacchetti.
+He resigned on 7 September 2025, after Italy lost to Slovenia in the Round of 16 of EuroBasket.